 At the end of the credits of SWAG.MOV, we see Fluttershy having tea in her shed (which doesn't appear to have any of the animal corpses from before) when Discord's head lands on it.
 He opens his eye to see Fluttershy glaring at him and saying "You're in my shed."

-Turnabout Storm: All episodes after Part 2 end with a single piece of dialogue by one character that slightly foreshadows a future event.
+Turnabout Storm: All episodes save the first and last end with a single piece of dialogue by one character that slightly foreshadows a future event.
+The final episode ends with a Cryptic Conversation involving Princess Celestia and someone heavily implied to be Mia Fey, indicating that she was the one who recommended Phoenix for Rainbow's defense.

 After the credits roll in Shrek 2, we see that Dragon and Donkey had half-dragon, half-donkey hybrid babies